gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 ![Subnet Config](img/ig-rt.png)

-Before leaving this screen select the next tab to the rgiht which is Subnet Associations and add our public subnets.
+Before leaving this screen select the next tab to the right which is Subnet Associations and add our public subnets.
 If you followed our naming convention they should be easy to find.